What is a bankruptcy venue? Are you unsure where to file bankruptcy? Why must you consider the bankruptcy venue before filing?

-An entity, and more so a group of entities, may be legally permitted to file for bankruptcy in any one of a number of judicial districts – also referred to as venues.
-The choice of where to file depends on many different factors which should be carefully considered by the prospective debtor.
+An entity, and more so a group of entities, may be legally permitted to file for bankruptcy in a number of judicial districts – also referred to as venues.
+The choice of where to file depends on many factors which should be carefully considered by the prospective debtor.

 Bankruptcy courts do not uniformly interpret all provisions of the Bankruptcy Code and its procedural rules.
-Different legal standards exist in different venues most often because of conflicting decisions rendered by the circuit courts of appeal (e.g., standards for rejecting a collective bargaining agreement, or for cutting off product liability claims against successors to the debtor, such as a purchaser or reorganized debtor).
+Different legal standards exist in different venues often because of conflicting decisions rendered by the circuit courts of appeal (e.g., standards for rejecting a collective bargaining agreement or cutting off product liability claims against successors to the debtor, such as a purchaser or reorganized debtor).
 The decisions of a circuit court of appeal will bind all lower courts in that circuit.
-However, the decisions of one circuit do not bind courts in other circuits, who are free to interpret the law differently.
-So the 2nd Circuit may have different approaches to bankruptcy law than the 7th Circuit which may affect where a debtor with ties to both circuits chooses to file.
+However, the decisions of one circuit do not bind courts in other circuits, which are free to interpret the law differently.
+So the 2nd Circuit may have different approaches to bankruptcy law than the 7th Circuit, which may affect where a debtor, with ties to both circuits, chooses to file.

-In addition, different bankruptcy courts take different views when it comes to approving certain initial requests (so-called “first day motions”) filed on an expedited basis by a debtor with its bankruptcy petition (e.g., to authorize a debtor to pay the pre-petition claims of “critical” vendors right away, instead of through a confirmed plan).
-These procedural differences may be very important to the debtor and his or her counsel.
+In addition, different bankruptcy courts take different views when it comes to approving initial requests, or first day motions, filed on an expedited basis by a debtor with its bankruptcy petition (e.g., to authorize a debtor to pay the pre-petition claims of “critical” vendors right away, instead of through a confirmed plan).
+These procedural differences may be very important to the debtor and their counsel.

 Section 1408 of title 28 of the United States Code governs where an entity may file a bankruptcy petition.
 The statute is fairly straightforward.
 It provides that an entity may file a bankruptcy petition in any judicial district in which:

 Critics argue that such forum shopping deprives stakeholders that are local to the main debtor, such as employees and local vendors, of the opportunity to be heard in the bankruptcy case.
-At times Congress has gotten involved with the concerns over forum shopping.
+At times Congress has gotten involved with these concerns.
 The Bankruptcy Venue Reform Act of 2018 sought to close the forum shopping loophole.
 In the case of corporate Chapter 11 debtors, they would no longer be allowed to file in their state of incorporation or where an affiliate was located, rather they would have to file in the district in which their principal assets or principal place of business was located.
-But the bill did not become law and the current system of forum shopping was allowed to continue.
+But the bill did not become law, and the current system continues.

 A deeply interested creditor to a prospective chapter 11 debtor must also understand the relevant legal precedent in the prospective debtor’s available bankruptcy venues, particularly if the creditor is in a position to influence the debtor’s decision (e.g., the creditor is going to be the debtor’s DIP lender).
-More prosaically, creditors should be prepared to be represented by counsel which are familiar with, and eligible to practice in, the most likely venues.
+Creditors should be prepared to be represented by counsel familiar with and eligible to practice in the most likely venues.

 Lawrence V. Gelber is a partner in the Business Reorganization group of Schulte Roth & Zabel LLP, practicing in the areas of distressed M&A and financing, corporate restructuring, creditors’ rights, debt and claims trading, and prime brokerage insolvency/counterparty risk, with a focus on representation of investment funds and other financial institutions in distressed situations.
 His…